 - 7 Analysis and Resources

-The CO-OPs were introduced during the creation of the ACA as a compromise with lawmakers who wanted to offer a so-called “public plan” (similar to Medicare but open to all ages).
+The CO-OPs were introduced during the creation of the ACA as a compromise with lawmakers who wanted to offer a so-called “public plan” or public health plan (similar to Medicare but open to all ages).

-CO-OPs were a political compromise that arose as a consequence of opposition to a public option (a publicly run insurance plan similar to Medicare but open to all ages).
+CO-OPs were a political compromise that arose as a consequence of opposition to a public option or public health plan (similar to Medicare but open to all ages).
 “But some moderate Democrats, as well as nearly all conservatives, opposed it [the public option] as too much government intervention into the health insurance market.
 Additionally, the insurance lobby and medical providers said it could drive down provider-reimbursement levels, causing doctors and hospitals to charge private insurers more and, in turn, forcing private insurers to raise premiums.”
 In rural states, co-ops had a record of success in other sectors.
 Consequently, “the co-ops were championed by rural senators such as former Sen. Kent Conrad, a Democrat from North Dakota, and Republican Sen. Chuck Grassley of Iowa, who was then ranking member of the Finance Committee.”

 The program was originally funded at $6 billion, but according to the National Journal, “$6 billion turned out to be too attractive as an offset for other legislation, and it was negotiated away long before the ACA marketplaces were up and running.
 In 2011 and 2012, appropriations bills passed under Republican House leadership reduced the funding level to $3.4 billion.
 At the end of 2012, CO-OP funding was chopped once again under the American Taxpayer Relief Act; in 2013, another $13 million was lost to sequester, and CMS ended up awarding only $2.4 billion in loans to co-ops.
 When funding was eliminated entirely under the fiscal cliff law in January 2013, it did not stop the efforts in the 24 states where CO-OPs already had been approved for start-up loans.
 However, the bill eliminated all new start-up loans, even for efforts that were in the planning and proposal stages.